-If kids learn to gauge their success by comparing themselves with others, they may be ill-equipped to deal with future situations in which they are outperformed.
+If children learn to gauge their success by comparing themselves with others, they may be ill-equipped to deal with future situations in which they are outperformed.

 For example, imagine that your child is a standout in elementary school.
-He’s constantly told that he got the best grade on the math test, turned in the best essay in the whole class, etc.
+They’re constantly told that they got the best grade on the math test, turned in the best essay in the whole class, etc.

-Later, he goes to a competitive private middle school.
-He continues to be an exceptional student, but he’s no longer the best in the class.
-Instead of recognizing his successes, he’s now likely to feel like a failure, because he has come to view success as performing better than the other students.
+Later, they go to a competitive private middle school.
+They continue to be an exceptional student, but they’re no longer the best in the class.
+Instead of recognizing their successes, they’re now likely to feel like a failure, because they have come to view success as performing better than the other students.

 More study is needed on the potentially harmful effects of comparative feedback, but experts say that praising individual task mastery is likely better than social comparison.
 Focus on your child’s individual ability to succeed at or master a task.